-- a) To provide a range and mix of lot sizes to suit a variety of dwellings types distributed throughout the area. - b) To locate higher density development in places of greatest amenity, such as near parks and other open spaces, the neighbourhood centre and along transport nodes. - c) To ensure lots are oriented to optimise solar access to facilitate micro-climate management, including the application of energy conservation principles. - d) To ensure all dwellings address the street and overlook open space where possible. - e) To ensure that lot size and dimensions take into consideration the physical characteristics of the land, in a way which promotes retention of existing vegetation and reduces the incidence of damaging earthworks and retaining wall construction. - f) To ensure passive surveillance of public space through the effective and functional layout designs of new developments.
+- a) To provide a range and mix of lot sizes to suit a variety of dwellings types distributed throughout the area. - b) To locate higher density development in places of greatest amenity, such as near parks and other open spaces, the local centre and along transport nodes. - c) To ensure lots are orientated to optimise solar access to facilitate micro-climate management, including the application of energy conservation principles. - d) To ensure all dwellings address the street and overlook open space where possible. - e) To ensure that lot size and dimensions take into consideration the physical characteristics of the land, in a way which promotes retention of existing vegetation and reduces the incidence of damaging earthworks and retaining wall construction. - f) To ensure passive surveillance of public space through the effective and functional layout designs of new developments.

-Figure 18 Lot Orientation
+Figure 22 Lot Orientation

-Figure 19 Lot Orientation
+Figure 23 Lot Orientation

-Figure 20 Private Open Space Considerations on an East-West Lot
+Figure 24 Private Open Space Considerations on an East-West Lot

-- 1. Subdivision and lot sizes orientation shall comply with Figures 18 19, & 20. - 2.
+- 1. Subdivision and lot sizes orientation shall comply with Figures 22, 23 and 24. - 2.
 The majority of lots shall be approximately 30m deep. - 3.
 Lot sizes and dimensions shall take into account the slope of the land to minimise cut and fill and the retention of existing trees. - 4.
 Lots less than 300sqm must be designed as part of an integrated dwelling / lot development. - 5.
-Any proposal that creates a residual lot must demonstrate that the required density can be achieved across the residual lot.

-Minimum lot size for Multi dwelling housing

-6. The minimum lot size for multi dwelling housing is 1,000m2.
+Any proposal that creates a residual lot must demonstrate that the required density can be achieved across the residual lot. - 6.
+The minimum lot size for multi dwelling housing is 1,000m2.